izzat1496/EMBEDDED-SYSTEM/Week 6/Application-Fading-LED/README.md

 This program is to apply the timer port Arduino.
 We will use PWM to do fading LED.

-The LED will be connected to pin 6 of Arduino which have PWN control.
+The LED will be connected to pin 6 of Arduino which have PWM control.

 List of component: